jakmac5/bash-by-mail/README.md

 # bash-by-mail

- bash script to use bash commands by sending email
+    Send email with bash commands to execute it in linux machine.